 |Home | Learn Ayurveda | The Six Tastes|

 Ayurveda identifies the six tastes as sweet, sour, salty, pungent, bitter, and astringent.
 Instead of defining the six tastes according to our physical experience, Western medicine defines taste according to the presence of taste buds.
 Researchers have identified taste buds for sweet, sour, salty, bitter, and umami.
-Several scientists are researching the presence of calcium taste buds as well.
-Their presence is confirmed in mice.
+Scientists are also researching the possibility of the presence of calcium taste buds.

-Tastes & healthEvery taste is associated with a physical and emotional response.
-The sweet taste causes physical satisfaction and attraction, whereas the bitter taste causes discomfort and aversion.
-Knowledge of the different tastes brings awareness to our food cravings.
-A balanced Ayurvedic diet includes all of the six tastes in every meal but each individual should adjust the quantity of the tastes for his or her body.
+A balanced Ayurvedic diet includes all of the six tastes in every meal, but each individual should adjust the quantity of the tastes for his or her own body.
 For example, Kapha should use less sweet taste while Vata and Pitta would benefit from using more sweet taste.
 A person may have an excess or deficiency of taste which can be detected by an Ayurvedic practitioner in a consultation.

 What do customers buy after viewing this article?

 based on the bitters reading on your site, i have cut down to having coffee only in the Kapha times of day. i am Vata constitution, but my vikruti is Vata-Pitta.
 I am wondering if you feel that even having coffee at this Kapha times will be aggravating the Vata elements?
 Also, I eat leafy greens daily - chard or kale typically… migh this too be a food I ought to be avoiding?
 I am sort of feeling a bit at a loss for meal ideas.
 I tend to eat quinoa and squash and greens most dinners.
 Any thoughts?
 Thanks so much.